indimail/indimail-mta/README.md

 ## Build daemontools

-To configure the build for daemontools, you need to configure conf-prefix, conf-qmail, conf-sysconfdir, conf-shared, conf-libexec and conf-servicedir.
+To configure the build for daemontools, you need to configure conf-prefix, conf-qmail, conf-sysconfdir, conf-shared, conf-libexec and conf-servicedir in daemontools-x subdirectory.
 Defaults are given in the table below.
 If you are ok with the defaults, you can run the script default.configure to set the below values.

 **Linux**